WiFi Embedded Modules

 For applications in the sectors of home and building automation, healthcare, security, smart metering, or general IoT (Internet of Things), preference is given to solutions for the client side in which the processor is realized by a “small” MCU from the Cortex-M family (also often referred to as a hybrid module).
 This allows for the demands which predominate in this market segment for low power and small form factor to be fulfilled with no trouble at all.

 With more complex applications, in most cases associated with AP and router functional performance, by contrast processors are used which provide a multiple increase in speed and memory resources, and can therefore also support operating systems such as Linux.
 The MIPS architecture is very familiar to most developers, and has also established itself well for Linux systems.
 In this connection, support for OpenWRT is often also called for, as a result of which the user has available, as well as the Linux kernel, also a read/write file system and a wide range of software packages of the Open Source Community, such as VPN, VoIP, Firewall, and a Web interface.

-Whatever requirements you have, CODICO wil be happy to support you in choosing the right module solution and integration.
+Whatever requirements you have, CODICO wil be happy to support you in choosing the right Wi-Fi Embedded Module solution and integration.